gabriel-dehan/ActiveRecordBinder/README.md

 It's kind of a Proxy on steroids, that will do a lot for you.

 ## Show me !
-For example, if you want to create a Plug for your sqlite database :
+You want to create a Plug for your sqlite database :

 ```ruby
   class SqlitePlug < Binder::AR
   end
 ```

-Would actually create a new MySqlPlug, that will connect to the database specified by your `ENV['APP_DB']`.
+Those lines will create a new `MySqlPlug`, and it will connect to the database specified by your `ENV['APP_DB']`.

-The database adapter defaults to `:sqlite3`.
+Also, the database adapter defaults to `:sqlite3`.

+Now.
+All this is fine.
+But you want more :
-Now, that's fine but you want to specify your database without using `ENV['APP_DB']`, and your application uses MySQL.
+* You want to select a precise database without using `ENV['APP_DB']`;
+* Your application uses MySQL.

 ```ruby
   class MySqlPlug < Binder::AR